jiegenghua/CSE6140_Project/README.md

 ```angular2html
 Python main_KSP.py -inst .\\DATA\\DATASET\\small_scale\\small_1 -alg HC -time 5 -seed 1
 ```
-- Note that our output are all **1-indexed**.
+<ins>Note that our output are all **1-indexed**</ins>.
 The results (solution files and trace files) are saved in the folder "output" named by the name of the instances.

 ## Package required
 * python 3